How To Sell Your Coin Collection

 If you have worn “common date” dimes, quarters, half dollars or silver dollars, you might get more money selling them for their silver content instead of at a low numismatic value.
 Any US dime, quarter, or half dollar made in 1964 or earlier has silver making up 90% of its weight.
 The common name for these coins is “junk silver.”

 An assortment of 90 percent silver coins.
+These can often be acquired from estate sales.

 Morgan and Peace silver dollars will sell for slightly more than their silver content, unless their features have been almost completely worn away.
 Of course, common-date gold coins have a far better chance of having a melt value exceeding their numismatic value.